com-480-data-visualization/project-2023-dunkdata/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+We are exploring many different directions for our visualisation.
+Some of our visualisation ideas are to explore where the players for every team come from, making bubble plots using four key factors for each N-man lineup with cross talk,

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose